wp-plugins/microblog-poster/readme.txt

 * twitter.com - Auto tweets backlink of new blogpost.
 * facebook.com - Auto updates your status with backlink.
 * plurk.com - Auto posts new plurk.
-* identi.ca - Auto submits new message.
+* identi.ca - Auto publishes new message.
 * delicious.com - Auto submits bookmark of your blogpost to your account.
 * friendfeed.com - Auto updates your status.